k2view-academy/K2View-Academy/academy/Training_Level_1/08_reference(commonDB)_tables/03_commonDB_exercises.md

 - Step 3

-  - We would like to add latest cov19 for Guam to the table as many customers do frequently fly there.
+  - We would like to add latest cov19 for a new state (Guam) to the table, as many customers do frequently fly there.
   - Using the transaction mechanism described in the course, execute an SQL insert query on the table with the following data:
     - STATE = GUAM
     - TOTALCASES = 400